JamesG3/Leetcode/Notes.md

 	- 17.Letter Combinations of a Phone Number
 	- 388.Longest Absolute File Path
 	- 409.Longest Palindrome
-	- 451.Sort Characters By Frequency(using two lists as dictionary)
 	- 609.Find Duplicate File in System
 	- 676.Implement Magic Dictionary
 - **Using mark/State machine**